 - A significant increase in the number of deaths occurring in the residential facility, rather than a hospital.

-The second review found weak evidence of comfort in dying across a range of interventions, although the quality of this evidence was rated very low which makes this finding uncertain.
+The second review found weak evidence of improved comfort in dying across a range of interventions, although the quality of this evidence was rated very low which makes this finding uncertain.
 Interestingly, despite reporting an increase in pain assessments, studies within the reviews did not report on improvements in pain outcomes (e.g., symptom scores or the number of people receiving pain medication because of these assessments).
 As physical pain is central to suffering and distress, pain assessment and management should be made a priority for palliative care research in dementia care.

-A third review provided evidence on the use of life-prolonging treatments for people with advanced dementia near the end of life.
+The third review provided evidence on the use of life-prolonging treatments for people with advanced dementia near the end of life.
 It highlights that:

 - Texture modification of food and fluids may be preferable to artificial nutrition and hydration (or tube feeding) for people with swallowing difficulties.